One Minute to Zero

-One Minute to Zero is a 1952 American romantic war film starring Robert Mitchum and Ann Blyth, set during the opening phases of the Korean War, and produced by Howard Hughes as his last film as producer.
-Victor Young's score for the film includes the first appearance of "When I Fall in Love", as the instrumental titled "Theme from One Minute to Zero".
-The film showcases the contributions of the U.S. Army and U.S. Air Force, the South Korean Army, the United Nations, the British Army and the Royal Australian Air Force during the early days of the Korean War.
-The effects of air power in the Korean War were also vividly depicted through the use of combat footage.
+One Minute to Zero is a 1952 American romantic Korean War film directed by Tay Garnett and starring Robert Mitchum and Ann Blyth.
+It marked Howard Hughes' final film as a producer.

 Plot

-Just prior to the North Korean invasion of South Korea, World War II U.S. Army veterans Colonel Steve Janowski (Robert Mitchum) and Sergeant Baker (Charles McGraw) are teaching South Korean soldiers how to use a bazooka to stop an enemy tank.
-Linda Day (Ann Blyth) is a United Nations worker assisting refugees.
+Just prior to the North Korean invasion of South Korea, World War II U.S. Army veterans Colonel Steve Janowski and Sergeant Baker teach South Korean soldiers how to use a bazooka to stop an enemy tank.
+Linda Day of the United Nations assists refugees in the area.
 Janowski warns Day and her colleagues to leave the area because hostilities are imminent.
-Day, however, insists that the North Koreans would not risk the wrath of world opinion.
-In response, Janowski asks her if world opinion stopped Hitler.
+Day insists that the North Koreans would not risk the wrath of the world's condemnation opinion, but Janowski counters by asking whether it had stopped Hitler.